ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/clustering/replication/change-vector.markdown

 * Two change vectors are equal when and only when all etags _equal_ between corresponding node and database IDs
 * Change vector A is larger than change vector B if and only if all etags are _larger or equal_ between corresponding node and database IDs
-* Change vector A conflicts with change vector B if and only if at least one etags is _larger, equal or has node etag (and the other don't)_ and at least one etags is _smaller_ between corresponding node and database IDs
+* Change vector A conflicts with change vector B if and only if at least one of the etags is _larger, equal, or has node etag (and the other doesn't)_ and at least one etags is _smaller_ between corresponding node and database IDs

 Note that the change vectors are unsortable for two reasons: